Examples: Configuring a model

 Configuring models consists of two parts: model weight download and worker deployment.
-This article provides an example showing how to configure the two parts for a given model.
+This article provides examples showing how to configure the two parts for a given model.

 Ensure you specify tolerations according to your node configuration, if required.